Zion, Bryce Canyon, and Capitol Reef national parks will rock your socks off.

 I had rented a walking stick, neoprene socks, and sturdy river boots from a local outfitter, but even with the right gear and a favorable weather report to ensure against flash flooding, there was one thing I wasn't prepared for: the sheer beauty within that keyhole-shaped world.
 For two hours I sloshed past enormous natural grottoes, boulders as big as summer cabins, and Wall Street, a passageway only 20 feet wide, framed by walls that tower nearly twice the height of the Empire State Building.

 Many people travel to Europe's cathedrals for this sort of grandeur.
 All I had to do was visit southern Utah.
-There, a trio of national parks—Zion, Bryce Canyon, and Capitol Reef—present scene after scene of unparalleled splendor.
+There, a trio of national parks in Utah—Zion, Bryce Canyon, and Capitol Reef—present scene after scene of unparalleled splendor.
 The parks are just a morning's drive from each other and from the nearest major airports, so in eight days I had ample time to explore them all, allotting three days for Zion, two each for Bryce and Capitol Reef, and a day for traveling from place to place.
 Visitors in a hurry could knock a day off each park and still see an eyeful—or spend an enjoyable long weekend at any one of the parks.

 Though the scenery is phenomenal all year, the ideal times to come are mid- to late spring or mid- to late autumn, when the summertime throngs aren't around and the weather turns balmy (versus sweltering in the summer and snowy in the winter).
 During the colder months, many area restaurants and motels reduce their hours or close altogether.